Effective Bertini theorems and zeros of $p$-adic forms of degrees 7 and 11: Introduction

 The classical Bertini theorem states that given a smooth projective variety $X \hookrightarrow \mathbb{P}^n$ over a field $k$, a generic hyperplane $H$ of $\mathbb{P}^n$ has the property that $H\cap X$ is smooth.
 In fact, there are several versions of this type of theorem where the adjective ``smooth'' is replaced with some other property of $X$, and a sufficiently general hyperplane intersected with $X$ is guaranteed to have the same property.
 If $k$ is infinite, the genericity of such a hyperplane is sufficient to guarantee the existence of one such hyperplane, but when $k = \F_q$ this need not be the case.
 One way to handle this is to replace the hyperplane $H$ by a hypersurface of higher degree: Poonen showed for $X$ a smooth quasiprojective subscheme of $\mathbb{P}^n$, a positive density of hypersurfaces have smooth intersections with $X$ \cite{Poonen_Bertini}.

-In another direction, Kaltofen \cite{Kaltofen} gives an \textit{effective} Bertini theorem replacing smoothness with geometric irreducibility for planar slices: given a geometrically irreducible hypersurface $X \subset \P^n$ for $n \geq 3$, he gives an upper bound on number of planes $P \subset \P^n$ for which $X \cap P$ is not geometrically irreducible in terms of the degree of $X$.
+In another direction, Kaltofen \cite{Kaltofen} gave an \textit{effective} Bertini theorem replacing smoothness with geometric irreducibility for planar slices: given a geometrically irreducible hypersurface $X \subset \P^n$ for $n \geq 3$, he gave an upper bound on number of planes $P \subset \P^n$ for which $X \cap P$ is not geometrically irreducible in terms of the degree of $X$.
 Over a finite field $\F_q$, this is essentially an effective version of the Hilbert Irreducibility Theorem.
 Cafure and Matera \cite{CafureMatera} modified this approach further to bound how often such a planar slice contains irreducible components of small degree.
-We give a modest improvement on this result below.
+We give a modest improvement on these results and extend to reducible hypersurfaces (see Theorem \ref{thm:effBertini}).
+We also give a sharper result if one is interested only in the existence of a single such plane.